 09.30 – 11.00 Thematical session: Solutions and funding for climate change adaptation

 This session addresses how the dredging community and dredging industry can respond to climate change.
-The emphasis in this session will be on what international financial institutions, in particular multilateral and regional development banks, are doing in support of climate change adaptation and how industry and national governments can become involved in adaptation action programs.
+The emphasis in this session is on what international financial institutions, in particular multilateral and regional development banks, are doing in support of climate change adaptation and how industry and national governments can become involved in adaptation action programs.
 The session includes a special report from the World Association for Waterborne Transport Infrastructure, PIANC, on their views on adaptation action.

-- Finance solutions that work for climate adaptation – Louis Strydom, Business Development Manager – Project Development at FMO – Dutch Development Bank
+- Finance solutions that work for climate adaptation – Louis Strydom, Business Development Manager – Project Development, FMO – Dutch Development Bank

-- Climate change adaptations of ports and inland waterways – Ine Moulaert, Senior Engineer Marine Environmental Department, Jan De Nul and Member PIANC Working Group on Climate Change Adaptation
+- Climate change adaptations of ports and inland waterways – Ine Moulaert, Senior Engineer Marine Environmental Department, Jan de Nul, Member, PIANC Working Group 178 on Climate Change Adaptation

 11.00 – 11.30 Refreshments